Track endangered Black Rhinos with Etangola Namib Desert Tours

 The brunches storage water, because of it rhinos can stay up to 3 days without drinking water.

-The difference between the Black vs. White rhinos
+The difference between Black rhino vs. White rhino

-While most people think they are named after their color, the differences actually are:
+While most people think they are named after their color, the rhino differences actually are:

 |Eat mostly brunches, bushes & leaves||Eat mostly grass|